tkf/comparatist/README.md

   This is a typical dynamical system with mean-field type communication.
   Inner most loop have slightly complex (but simd'able) arithmetics.

+- *Ornstein-Uhlenbeck_process* [time = O(T)] --
+  The bottleneck is function call of random number generation.
+  This is a benchmark for the overhead of calling functions from external library.

 - (maybe more to come...)